didalik/kot/README.md

 Stellar Help Exchange is an equitable cloud-based marketplace where you exchange all kinds of help for HEXA - Help EXchange Asset.
 If you don't get the help you paid for, you get your HEXA back, and the help provider's reputation suffers.
 Stellar Help Exchange runs on [Stellar](https://stellar.com/).

+[Cloudflare](https://www.cloudflare.com/) Job Fair is a place where all types of Job Requests meet all kinds of Job Agents.
+When an Agent gets authorized to do the Job, the job becomes a Help Exchange item with a certain amount of HEXA assigned to it.

 # Raw stuff

 [GNU/Linux Crypto: Introduction](https://blog.sanctum.geek.nz/series/gnu-linux-crypto/)